Jujuy is a province located in the extreme northwest corner of Argentina.

 There isn’t as much information available about the northwest compared to the more well-known Patagonia in the south.

 It may be off the beaten path but it’s gorgeous here.
 In fact, it’s my favorite province in all of Argentina.

 This post is a complete breakdown of how we spent three days in Jujuy during our 9-day road trip across the Northwest

 And if you want a more detailed list of things to do there with all the logistical details you need to know, rather than an itinerary, read my guide to the best things to do in Jujuy.

 How to get to Jujuy

-We flew into Salta since we were visiting both provinces, and the drive from Salta to Tilcara took us a little more than three hours.
+We flew into Salta since we were visiting both provinces.
+The drive from Salta to Tilcara took us a little longer than three hours.

 Where to stay in Jujuy

 There are a lot of towns to choose from in Jujuy: Purmamarca, Tilcara, and Humahuaca being the three most popular options.
 I recommend staying in Tilcara.